HCL-TECH-SOFTWARE/Sametime-Automation/docs/QUICKSTART.md

   - Check if you set the hostname correctly:

     `hostname -f` ... returns _ansible.example.com_
-  - Check if the hostname resolves correctly to IP address:
+  - Check if the hostname resolves correctly to the IP address:

     `ping ansible.example.com`

 At the end of this chapter, your environment should look like this:

 ![Installation - step 1](img/install-1.png)